progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--To see the diff of what you’ve staged, you can use the `6` or `d` (for diff) command.
 It shows you a list of your staged files, and you can select the ones for which you would like to see the staged diff.
 This is much like specifying `git diff -\-cached` on the command line:-->

 Um einen Diff dessen zu sehen, das Du gestaged hast, kannst Du den Befehl `6` oder `d` (für diff) nutzen.
-Dieser zeigt dir eine Liste der gestageden Dateien, und Du kannst diejenigen auswählen, von denen Du den gestageden Diff sehen willst.
+Dieser zeigt Dir eine Liste der gestageden Dateien, und Du kannst diejenigen auswählen, von denen Du den gestageden Diff sehen willst.
 Dies ähnelt sehr dem Befehl `git diff --cached` auf der Kommandozeile.

 	*** Commands ***
 	  1: status     2: update      3: revert     4: add untracked